ROCm/rocm_smi_lib/README.md

 C++ Library interface for ROCm-SMI to allow you to monitor/trace GPU system attributes

-For developer Familiar with NVML here is our key to understanding our API
+For developer familiar with NVML here is  table to help you map the API between the two libraries

 | NVML API	| Type |	Sub-type	| Rocm-smi equivalent API  |
 |-------------------|--------|---------------|-----------------------------------|